-Here’s The Punisher Poster You Wish Netflix Was Using [Opinion]
+Here’s ‘The Punisher’ Poster You Wish Netflix Was Using [Opinion]

 Still, Marvel would not give up on the character and decided in 2012 to let Fox have a chance.

-While the network was unable to pull off the task, The Punisher found a home at hungry-for-original content Netflix and premiered officially in Daredevil season two, this time played by The Walking Dead‘s Jon Bernthal.
+While the network was unable to pull off the task, The Punisher found a home at hungry-for-original content Netflix and premiered officially in Daredevil Season 2, this time played by The Walking Dead’s Jon Bernthal.

 For the first time, the character won raves from fans and critics alike and led to the inevitable green-lighting of a television series starring Bernthal and once again produced by Netflix as part of the streaming giant’s The Defenders saga, which also includes Daredevil, Iron Fist, Luke Cage, and Jessica Jones.